UMF selects architect for Early Childhood Education Center

-FARMINGTON — The University of Maine at Farmington announced Tuesday it entered into a contract with CHA Architecture of Portland to design the new UMF Sweatt-Winter Early Childhood Education Center.
-It will be in the former NotifyMD call center at 274 Front St.
+FARMINGTON — The University of Maine at Farmington is excited to announce that it has entered into a contract with CHA Architecture for the design of the new UMF Sweatt-Winter Early Childhood Education Center.

-According to the release, the building committee will continue to assess building needs and review the design throughout the construction process.
+A building committee will continue to work together to assess building needs and review the design throughout the construction process.
+Currently in discussion, the project timeline for the new center will include all phases of design, bidding and construction.

-“We are so proud of what we do every day to provide high-quality, affordable child care and early education at a time when this service is of critical importance to families,” Julie Farmer, director of UMF children’s programs, said.
+“We are so proud of what we do every day to provide high-quality, affordable childcare and early education at a time when this service is of critical importance to families,” said Julie Farmer, director of UMF children’s programs.
 “We are thrilled with the promise of a new facility and to have a space where our programs can continue to grow.”

 Matthew Pitzer, CHA architecture practice leader, will be the lead for the project.

-Founded in Portland in 1977 as Portland Design Team and later known as PDT Architects, CHA Architecture specializes in the design of sustainable, high-performance buildings in the education, health care, multi-family housing, office/corporate, state/municipal and historic preservation sectors.
+Founded in Portland, Maine, in 1977 as Portland Design Team and later known as PDT Architects, CHA Architecture specializes in the design of sustainable, high performance buildings in the education, health care, multi-family housing, office/corporate, state/municipal and historic preservation sectors.

-Sweatt-Winter is accredited by the National Association for the Education of Young Children.
-A preschool program for ages 3-5 and a before- and after-school program for ages 5-8 are available.
-For more information contact Farmer at 778-7480 or [email protected]
+Sweatt-Winter has the dual purpose of providing a model child care program for area preschool and school-age children and of serving as a training site for University of Maine at Farmington Early Childhood Education students.
+Accredited by the National Association for the Education of Young Children, Sweatt-Winter offers a safe, nurturing and stimulating environment for children ages 3-8.
+A preschool program for ages 3-5 and a before-and-after school program for ages 5-8 are available.
+For more information contact Julie Farmer, director of UMF children’s programs, at 778-7480 or [email protected]

 -